 Credit is granted to students who score a three or higher on an AP Test (see p.
-27); meet the cut-off level in CLEP subject area tests (individually determined by each APU department or school) (see p.
-28); or a five or higher on the IB higher level exams.
+28); meet the cut-off level (individually determined by each APU department or school) in CLEP subject area tests (see p.
+29); or a five or higher on the IB higher level exams.
 There is no maximum number of credits that can be accumulated from these tests.
 Credit received by examination is tuition-free and applies toward the total requirement for graduation from the university.